stephenmccall/harvest/README.md

 Harvest expects two parameters to be passed with each request:

-  - A "data" parameter in JSON format and a "callBack" parameter as a string.
+  - A "data" parameter in JSON format
   - A "callBack" parameter as a string

 The JSON object passed in the "data" parameter should contain the following properties: